huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the file system.
 Changing this will create a new resource.

+* `backup_id` - (Optional, String, ForceNew) Specifies the backup ID.

+  -> This parameter is mandatory when a file system is created from a backup.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the SFS Turbo.

 -> **NOTE:**